jforget/raku-Hamilton2/doc/Hamilton.en.md

 of  processing  the `NOR  →  HDF  → GES  →  etc`  path, the  programme processes the `* →→  NOR → HDF → GES → etc` path.
-In this way the "do not pay attention to the entry" clause  on step 1 is equivalent to the "be sure to link with the `*` virtual department".
+In this way the "do not pay attention to the entry" clause  on step 1 is equivalent to the "be sure to link with the `*` virtual department" clause.
 There is no need to insert a double  arrow, it has already been inserted  in step zero, we need just  to slide it  like in  steps 2 to  11.
 The virtual  area `*` appears  only  in the  `Borders_With_Star`  view,  that will  be  used